ca16/ValidAnagrams/README.md

 The DictProcessor is in charge of processing the dictionary file being used.

 Note: two classes implement IAnagramMaker - GraphAnagramMaker and IterAnagramMaker.
-See section 'on strategy' below for more information on anagram finding strategies.
+See section 'on the strategy' below for more information on anagram finding strategies.

 ----